GarfieldZHU/Aloha.zone.io/Rust/Notes.md

 - [Bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html)

    The above section mentioned `dyn` which decorates a trait to be a type.
-It's useful not always enough.
+It's useful, but not always enough.

    Generics are much more expressive in type definition, and we can also need stipulate what functionality a generic type implements.